-- Treating a deviated nasal septum may correct turbulent flow of air in the nose and improve snoring for patients.
+- Treating a deviated nasal septum may correct the turbulent flow of air in the nose and improve snoring for patients.

 3) Surgical treatment of the Tonsils, Soft Palate and Uvula can help patients.

-- Dr. Tadros has pioneered a protocol for nearly pain-free adult tonsillectomy to help snoring patients.
+- Snoring specialist Dr. Tadros has pioneered a protocol for nearly pain-free adult tonsillectomy to help snoring patients.
 She is the first to combine Coblation radiofrequency for surgical resection, closure of the tonsillectomy site and safe injection of a long acting nerve block injection (Exparel) that provides unrivaled pain control for days after surgery to help patients.

-To learn more about the available snoring treatments options in NYC & NJ, please contact us today for your no-obligation consultation with Dr. Monica Tadros.
+To learn more about the available snoring treatment options in NYC & NJ, please contact us today for your no-obligation consultation with Dr. Monica Tadros.
 You may also call our office to speak to a Patient Advisor at NYC: (212) 532-4590 or NJ: (201) 408-5430.